Baja California Desert Ecoregion (Mexico)

-Baja California Desert Ecoregion
+Baja California Desert

-The Baja California Desert ecoregion is located within the Mexican states of Baja California Sur and Baja California Norte.
+The Baja California Desert is located within the Mexican states of Baja California Sur and Baja California Norte.
 The ecoregion occupies approximately 77,700 sq km (30,000 sq mi) on the western portion of the northern and central Baja California Peninsula.

-Elevation is variable, with mountain ranges of 1,000 - 1,500 m (3,000 - 5,000 ft), plains of median elevation of 300 - 600 m (1,000 - 2,000 ft) and vast extensions of coastal dunes.
+The elevation is variable, with mountain ranges of 1,000 - 1,500 m (3,000 - 5,000 ft), plains at a median elevation of 300 - 600 m (1,000 - 2,000 ft), and vast extensions of coastal dunes.